The Tale Begins Here With CHAPTER – 1

 “Initiating firing solution alpha.”

 The Paladin loosed one hundred torpedoes.
 They sprung like loose casings from apertures ringing the center of the Lepanto’s octagonal hull.
-Each frigates fired off thirty in similar fashion.
-The destroyers contributed fifty torpedoes each to the salvo, spitting them out in pairs of each plane of their tetrahedron hulls.
+Each frigate fired off thirty in similar fashion.
+The destroyers contributed fifty torpedoes each to the salvo, spitting them in pairs out of each plane of their tetrahedron hulls.

 The pirates answered immediately with a second salvo.